johnathanvman/F6/index.md

 					}else if(unit(s[2]).Slutty){
 						Entrys.push("CSUB and I finish a bottle of wine and start making out, soon she's riding my cock as I fondle her chest.
 She pulls me into a hug before we both cum!")
 					}else if(unit(s[2]).Hungry){
-						Entrys.push("I lift SUB onto the table and take two meaty handfulls of her large behind.
+						Entrys.push("From behind, I lift SUB onto the table and take two meaty handfuls of her large haunches.
 She rests on her elbows and tells me to pound her.
 I thrust until we both cum!")
 					}else if(unit(s[2]).Negative && party.units.length <= 2){
 						Entrys.push("I straddle SUB as she lies on her back.
 With one hand she spreads her lips and I slide myself inside.
 She moans into a pillow as I pound her from behind!")
 					}else if(unit(s[2]).Negative){